Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                                      [project_path]

     positional arguments:
       project_path          Path of the project folder.
-If none is given the current directory is used.
+If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --FTP_path FTP_PATH, -F FTP_PATH
-                            Path of website where can download the required files --ref_fasta, -f       Download fasta files of reference.
-Default is False --ref_gff, -g         Download gff files of reference.
-Default is False --ref_ptt, -p         Download ptt files of reference.
-Default is False --ref_rnt, -r         Download rnt files of reference.
-Default is False --ref_gbk, -k         Download genbank files of reference.
-Default is False --convert_embl, -e    Convert gbk to embl files of reference.
-Default is False
+                            Path of website where can download the required files.
+      --ref_fasta, -f       Download fasta files of reference.
+Default is False.
+      --ref_gff, -g         Download gff files of reference.
+Default is False.
+      --ref_ptt, -p         Download ptt files of reference.
+Default is False.
+      --ref_rnt, -r         Download rnt files of reference.
+Default is False.
+      --ref_gbk, -k         Download genbank files of reference.
+Default is False.
+      --convert_embl, -e    Convert gbk to embl files of reference.
+Default is False.

 - Output files